What is the Swampscott Community Power program?

-- You will see the City’s supplier listed instead of Basic Service on the Supplier Services portion of your bill.
+- You will see the Town’s supplier listed instead of Basic Service on the supply services portion of your bill.

 Everything else will remain the same.
 You will receive your bill from National Grid, you will pay National Grid, and you will call National Grid when your power goes out.